 There are several ways to get referrals to experienced plaintiffs' personal injury lawyers.
 Once you get referrals, be sure to comparison-shop.
-Get the names of several lawyers and meet with each of them to discuss your claim before you decide to hire someone.
+Get the names of several lawyers and talk or meet with each of them to discuss your claim before you decide to hire someone.
 And be prepared for rejection.
 Many lawyers do not take cases if they fall below a certain potential recovery amount, or if the claim is not crystal clear.

 Here's where to look for referrals: